Nigerian Idol

-Nigerian Idol is the local version of the Idol series franchise.
+Nigerian Idol is the Nigerian version of the Idol series franchise.
 It is the second Idol franchise for the country as it was already part of Idols West Africa which was also shot and produced in Stockholm, Sweden.

 The show started with its first season in 2010, the 50th anniversary of the country with the tagline Live Your Dream.
 Accept No Limitation.

 Auditions were open for every Nigerian between 18 and 28.
 The first season went on air in October 2010 and is shown on 15 different channels all across Africa.

 On March 27, 2011, 26-year-old Onyekachi Elizabeth Gilbert Onwuka aka "yeka onka" from Ohafia was announced the first Nigerian Idol ever over fellow competitor Naomi Ebiama.
 Onyekachi was awarded the sum of 7.5 Million Naira, a recording contract with Sony, a car and an all-expense-paid trip to South Africa.
 Prior of receiving a Golden Ticket in Lagos Yeka unsuccessfully auditioned on two other occasions for the show.
 For the creation of the winning song the two finalists collaborated with award-winning producer Jesse Jagz.
 Yeka has since performed in different world know stages and started the first female band known as the "Gfactor band" in Nigeria.

+In Season 4, Evelyn Ibhade Zibili, professionally known as "Evelle," was announced the winner of Nigerian Idol in 2014.
+After winning Nigerian Idol in 2014, Evelle released 'Waiting,' featuring DJ Xclusive and Masterkraft, marking her official entry into Nigeria's music industry.

-There have been five following Nigerian Idol winners to date: Mercy Chinwo, Moses Obi Adigwe, Evelle, K-Peace and Kingdom Kroseide.
+There have been nine following Nigerian Idol winners to date: Onyekachi Elizabeth Gilbert, Mercy Chinwo, Moses Obi Adigwe, Evelle, K-Peace, Kingdom Kroseide, Progress, Victory Gbakara and Chima Udoye.

 Judges and hosts

 Judges

 For season one, Yinka Davies, Audu Maikori and Jeffrey Daniel were selected to be the judges.
 In season two, Maikori was replaced with Charly Boy as a judge.
 In season three, Femi Kuti replaced Charly.
 In season four, Darey, Nneka, and Dede Mabiaku were selected as judges.
 In season five, Yinka Davies replaced Nneka.
 In season six, Obi Asika, Seyi Shay and DJ Sose were selected to be the judges with IK Osakioduwa serving as host.
-In season 7, Simi, D’banj, Yinka Davies and Obi Asoka were selected to be judges.
+In season 7, Simi, D’banj, Yinka Davies and Obi Asoka were stipulated to be judges.
+In Season 9 Omawumi, Ric Hassani and 9ice were chosen to be the judges.